 Pop up openings

 Take a look at our selection of gardens that are holding pop up openings.
-These won’t be in the Garden Visitors Handbook or County Booklets, but give you an additional chance to view the garden.
+These might be brand new gardens opening for the first time or existing gardens that fancy holding an additional opening for the National Garden Scheme.
+These openings won’t be in the Garden Visitors Handbook or County Booklets, but give you an additional chance to view the garden.

 Regular pop-up openings

-Come back soon to see if more pop up openings have been added or why not sign up for a My NGS account?
+Come back soon to see if more pop up openings have been added or why not sign up for a My Favourite Gardens account?
 You can then favourite gardens and opt in to receive a weekly reminder when your favourite gardens are due to open.